dadams05/YoinkTube/README.md

 	- Wrong -> https://www.youtube.com/watch?v=awhnYyXQpnQ&list=PL9KOTjOvdEji-iVaOvjr6crQGeWBllYoT&index=33
 	- Correct -> https://www.youtube.com/playlist?list=PL9KOTjOvdEji-iVaOvjr6crQGeWBllYoT
 - This program has not been tested on Windows 10 or Linux
+- For audio, the program will download the highest quality audio and then convert it into MP3
+- For video, the program will download teh highest quality audio and highest quality video, and then merge them.
+As a result, the video file may be of any kind (MP4, webm, etc)

 ## Screenshots